Opinion: Harry and Meghan’s car chase has shocking echoes of Diana

 Again and again, Prince Harry, Duke of Sussex, has fought to defang a rampaging media that he believes is insatiable.
 Again and again he has been mocked, derided and ignored.

-Today, if reports from his spokesperson are to be believed, the prince and his wife the Duchess of Sussex, Meghan Markle, were involved in an incident with shocking echoes of the tragic car accident that killed his mother Diana in 1997.
+Today, if his spokesperson is to be believed, the prince and his wife the Duchess of Sussex, Meghan Markle, were involved in an incident with shocking echoes of the tragic car accident that killed his mother Diana in 1997.

 A “near catastrophic” car chase at the hands of a “highly aggressive paparazzi” is reported to have lasted for over two hours, as the Duke and Duchess of Sussex and Doria Ragland were pursued by six blacked out vehicles.

-Hours earlier, as the Duchess attended the Women of Vision awards, a bystander was heard shouting: "Meghan, how do you feel being part of two broken families!?".
+Hours earlier, as the Duke and Duchess attended the Women of Vision awards, a bystander was heard shouting: "Meghan, how do you feel being part of two broken families!?".

-A source close to the Sussexes say Harry, Meghan and Doria are “understandably shaken but thankful everyone's safe”.
+A source close to the Sussexes say Harry, Meghan and [Meghan’s mother] Doria are “understandably shaken but thankful everyone's safe”.

 It is an astonishing statement – enough to make even the most militant detractors of the duke and duchess shake their heads in disbelief.
 It sounds like a bad joke.
 Shock is the most pertinent emotion of the moment.